Cambridge Union: Review Committee

 The Review Committee of the Cambridge Union is a committee of former Officers appointed by Standing Committee under the guidance of the Vice President.
 It is responsible for handling all disciplinary matters of the Union and may also be called upon to adjudicate on electoral malpractice.
 No member of Review Committee may serve as an elected officer for the duration of their term.

 Staff

-In addition to these posts the Union also maintains an employed staff consisting of a Bursar, responsible for overseeing the long-term health of the charity, Office Managers and a Bar Manager.
+In addition to these posts the Union also maintains an employed staff consisting of a Bursar, responsible for overseeing the long-term health of the charity, Office Managers and a Bar Manager, amongst others.
 The Union also holds contracts for catering, cleaning, building maintenance, property management, IT services and legal advice.

 Members of staff are employed by the Union's subsidiary events company.
 The President, Vice-President, Bursar and other Trustees appointed on an ad-hoc basis serve as Directors of the company.

 Past officers

 Many of the Union's former Officers have gone on to considerable personal success after their time involved in the society.
 Notable past Presidents and officers include: